 The return from investments is reported on an accruals basis and includes realised gains and losses and movements on unrealised gains and losses.
+The investment return is retained in the non-technical account.

 (h) Foreign exchange

 Monetary assets and liabilities are translated into sterling at the rates of exchange prevailing at the balance sheet date and the exchange differences taken to the profit and loss account.
 Transactions during the period are translated into sterling using the rate of exchange prevailing at the time of the transaction, with the exchange differences taken to the profit and loss account.